This blog post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 What is Hot Tub Folliculitis?

 Ever noticed mysterious red bumps after a relaxing soak?
-You might have met hot tub folliculitis, also called pseudomonas folliculitis or hot tub rash.
-This pesky condition pops up when tiny bacteria called Pseudomonas aeruginosa sneak into your hair follicles.
+You might have met hot tub folliculitis, also called pseudomonas folliculitis, hot tub rash, or jacuzzi folliculitis.
+This pesky skin infection pops up when tiny bacteria called Pseudomonas aeruginosa invade the hair follicle, leading to infection and inflammation in the affected follicles.
+The main symptom of hot tub folliculitis is a rash of itchy bumps.
 These microscopic party crashers absolutely love hanging out in warm, wet spots – making poorly maintained hot tubs their favorite playground.

 Common symptoms to watch for

 Wonder how to spot this unwanted spa souvenir?
 The first clue usually shows up as an itchy, bumpy red rash anywhere from 6 hours to 5 days after swimming in affected water.
-Here’s something interesting – the rash tends to play favorites with areas your swimsuit covers, since wet fabric gives these bacteria extra snuggle time against your skin.
+Here’s something interesting – the rash tends to play favorites with the affected area under your swimsuit, since wet fabric gives these bacteria extra snuggle time against your skin.
+The rash from hot tub folliculitis can appear anywhere the skin is covered by swimwear.

 Keep your eyes peeled for these telltale signs: